Table of Contents

 This year I spoke with numerous entrepreneurs from all around the world, by attending events of EO organization, Barcelona tech city and Aijec.
 I spoke with our clients, with founders of consolidated startups and big international companies and came up with the list of top entrepreneurship books which were read and recommended by these leaders.

-28 Entrepreneurship books to read in 2020
+28 Entrepreneurship books to read

 1. The Effective Executive: The Definitive Guide to Getting the Right Things Done by Peter F. Drucker